CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/README.md

 1. **Challenge 04: Split and repackage the Contoso Hotel app components and deploy the updated app**

    - You will split the components and refactor some code.
-Then, you will deploy the front-end and back-end components to separate containers.
+Then, you will deploy the frontend and backend components to separate containers.
 Finally, you will push the containers to ACR and run the updated app.

 1. **Challenge 05: Set up Azure resources and extract data from hotel brochures**